riffy/bragi/Documentation/Events/odin.md

 { "Event": "PeerJoined", "Data": {"RoomId": "TestRoom", "Args": {"PeerId": 123}}}
 ```

-## 4 - MessageReceived
+## 6 - MessageReceived

-⚠ Warning: This event is not fully wrapped, there are open todos
+⚠ Warning: This event is not fully wrapped, there are open TODOs

 Property | Info
 ------------ | -------------